An improved bound on the number of point-surface incidences in three dimensions: Main Result

 Let $\sphrs$ be a collection of smooth (real) surfaces and $\pts$ a collection of points.
 Then $\incidences(\pts,\sphrs)$ is the number of incidences between the surfaces in $\sphrs$ and the points in $\pts$.
 If $S\in\sphrs$ is a surface, then $f_S$ is the polynomial whose zero set is $S$.

-Outside of the appendices, all ideals and varieties will be assumed to be affine.
+All ideals and varieties will be assumed to be affine.
 Unless otherwise specified, all ideals are subsets of $\RR[x_1,\ldots,x_d],$ and all varieties are defined over $\RR$ and thus are subsets of $\RR^d$, though sometimes we will specialize to the case $d=3$.
 If $P$ is a polynomial, $(P)\subset\RR[x_1,\ldots,x_d]$ is the ideal generated by $P$.

 Special emphasis will be placed on ``real ideals.''
 These are described in Definition \ref{defnOfRealIdeal} of Appendix \ref{algebraicGeometryDefinitions}, and they should not be confused with ideals that are merely subsets of $\RR[x_1,\ldots,x_d]$.
 On the other hand, a ``real variety'' is merely a variety defined over $\RR$ (as opposed to $\CC$).
-The author apologizes for this confusing terminology.

 If $I$ is an ideal, we use